What are maintenance requirements?

 Edinburgh Napier University sponsorship

 If you receive sponsorship from the University, it must be stated on your CAS at the time you apply.
 When you request your CAS, make sure the details of your sponsorship are included.
 Without it, your University sponsorship cannot be considered and an Immigration Officer will expect to see any required funds through other evidence such as your bank account.

 4. Student loans

 If you receive student loans from a student loan organisation or bank in your country, you need to provide a letter which confirms the details of the loan.
-The Tier 4 Policy Guidance (page 35) provides detailed information on the information your letter should contain.
+The Tier 4 Policy Guidance (paragraph 190) provides detailed information on the information your letter should contain.